 Gls have assumed both political and economic interest in countries of the Global South (Ilbert & Petit, 2009).
 It is tipped as an economic development tool for countries (Bramley et al., 2013) especially outside Europe, (Vandecandelaere et al., 2009; Bowen, 2010).
-These developing countries have put in place GI legal frameworks over the years to protect product Gls (Giovannucci, et al., 2009; Marie-Vivien, 2012).
-For example, China, Colombia, India, and Vietnam have registered more than 14 GI products within the EU (European Union, 2014).
+These developing countries have put in place Gl legal frameworks over the years to protect product Gls (Giovannucci, et al., 2009; Marie-Vivien, 2012).
+For example, China, Colombia, India, and Vietnam have registered more than 14 Gl products within the EU (European Union, 2014).

 The need for Africa to promote her unique and diverse natural resources through GIs have been discussed (Nyaga, 2004; African Regional Intellectual Property Organization [ARIPO] & European Union [EU], 2012).
 A number of African countries have GI laws in place (Appiah, 2011).
 In West Africa, three products have recently been registered as GIs.
 These include: Oku white honey and Penja pepper by Cameroon and Ziama-Macenta Coffee by Guinea (Chabrol, Mariani, & Sautier, 2015).
-The price of Oku white honey increased from around Central African CFA franc 2,000 per kilogram to 40, 000 CFA/kg crops realized only 151 C/ton (approx. 208 USD) (Gallai, Salles, Settele, & Vaissière, 2009).
+The price of Oku white honey increased from around Central African CFA franc 2,000 per kilogram to 40,000 CFA/kg after registration as a GI product.
+That of Penja pepper increased from 5,000 CFA/kg to 7,500 CFA/kg while Ziama-Macenta coffee received a price premium of 10% after registration (Chabrol et al., 2015).
+Ghana has a GI law (ACT, 659), however, the country is yet to have any product registered even though it is said to have potential products that could greatly benefit from GIs (Appiah, 2011).